 - The camera will shoot the number of images that you specified and then composite them into one Jpeg with greater depth of field.

-- To turn off the Focus Stacking, press the Bracket (BKT) button on the top plate of the OM-D E-M1X.
-You can turn it back on by pressing the button again.
+- To turn off the Focus Stacking either go back into the menu, or on OM-D E-M1X, press the Bracket (BKT) button on the top plate.
+You can also use this button to turn it back on again.